cs1302uga/cs1302-ce11/README.md

    method should take a single `StringList.Node` parameter representing the starting node.
 The method must begin with the starting node and traverse the `next` links to print the third node.

-1. In your notes, write down the expected output of calling your new method from `main` passing with the preexisting `StringList.Node` references (`end`, `node`, and `n`) as the actual parameters.
+1. In your notes, write down the expected output of calling your new method from `main` passing in the preexisting `StringList.Node` references (`end`, `node`, and `n`) as the actual parameters.

 1. From the `main` method of `Driver.java`, make three separate calls to your new method using `end`, `node`,